awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric

+This metric doesn't apply to tasks so you'll notice a value of 0 on the report for them\.

+## Average agent outbound connecting time<a name="htm-avg-agent-outbound-connecting-time"></a>

+The average time between when an outbound contact is initiated by Amazon Connect reserving the agent for the contact, and the agent is connected\.

+Type: String \(hh:mm:ss\)

+Category: Agent activity\-driven metric

 ## Average customer hold time<a name="average-customer-hold-time-historical"></a>

 Average time that customers spent on hold while connected to an agent\.
 This is calculated by averaging [CustomerHoldDuration](ctr-data-model.md#CustomerHoldDuration-CTR) \(from the CTR\)\.
 + Type: String \(*hh:mm:ss*\)
 + Category: CTR\-driven metric

+This metric doesn't apply to tasks so you'll notice a value of 0 on the report for them\.

 ## Average handle time<a name="average-handle-time-historical"></a>